-There are 3 reasons why it’s important to share this page with you:
+There are 3 reasons why it’s important to share this niche case study with you:

 1) This case study is going to demonstrate how a seemingly uncommon niche topic can generate money.